svenbieg/Scheduler/README.md

 </table><br />

 <p>
-There is a <a href="https://github.com/svenbieg/Blink">Blink</a>-example for Raspberry Pi 5.
+Here is a <a href="https://github.com/svenbieg/Blink">Blink</a>-example for Raspberry Pi 5.
 </p>
 <br />